Skip to main content

 • Earliest Solar System Evolution

-Studies of chondrules, CAI, star dust and achondrites using stable isotopes and extinct radiogenic isotope systems, such as Mn-Cr, and Al-Mg to constrain solar nebula events.
+Studies of chondrules, Calcium-Aluminium-Inclusions (CAIs), star dust and achondrites using stable isotopes and extinct radiogenic isotope systems, such as Mn-Cr, and Al-Mg to constrain solar nebula events.

 • Extra-terrestrial Geochemistry

 Planet and planetesimal formation and alteration research relies heavily on in situ isotope micro analysis.
-The age and effects of impacts, thermal history of Lunar samples from NASA and Martian meteorites have been studied by CAMECA ion probes.
+The age and effects of impacts, thermal history of Lunar samples from NASA and Martian meteorites have been studied.
 Mn-Cr studies of Fe-rich olivine in meteorites provides time constraints on weathering processes in asteroids.

 • Sample Return Missions

-Oxygen and Chromium isotope ratios can identify the parental material and nebular source region of micro grains brought back by sample return missions, such as Hyabusa II.
-The CAMECA IMS 1300HR3 is the ideal instrument to analyse Martian samples brought back to Earth by the Mars Sample Return mission in 2033.
+Oxygen and chromium isotope ratios can identify the parental material and nebular source region of micro grains brought back by sample return missions, such as Hyabusa II.
+The Curtin instrument is ideal for analysing Martian samples to be brought back to Earth by the Mars Sample Return mission in 2033.

 • Early Earth Atmosphere